Battery Packs For Dash Cams 2022 / 2023

 The B-112 was the first dash cam battery pack, to be released by none other than BlackVue, who were once again ahead of the curve.

 Nowadays, the B-112 looks rather clunky.
-Not only is it the largest battery pack available, but it also has the lowest capacity.
+Not only is it one of the largest battery pack available, but it also has the lowest capacity.
 Its low price is a plus though.

 Pros: